-For in-stock sheets visit the store.
+For in-stock sheets visit my Etsy store at (EchoArtBindery).

 The Art of Marbling - There are many different ways to achieve a "marbled" effect on paper or fabric.
 I marble with acrylic paint on a bath of water that is made thick by the addition of carrageenan (the powder form of a type of seaweed).
 Each of the paint colors is dropped onto the bath spreading out in a circle like oil in water.
 After I add the paint I use a marbling comb or stylus to create a pattern.
 There are countless possibilities for color and design.